faustikle/bitbucket-conf/README.md

-# bitbucket-conf
+# Bitbucket Conf
-A CLI to manage bitbucket configurations
+A CLI to manage bitbucket configurations.